galasa-dev/managers/galasa-managers-parent/galasa-managers-testingtools-parent/dev.galasa.selenium.manager/src/main/java/dev/galasa/selenium/codesnippet_01.md

 String pageSource = page.getPageSource();
 ```

-The code shows different ways of gaining information about the WebPage to be tested against.
+The code shows different ways of gaining information about the web page to be tested against.
 Extracting the title is a very simple way of checking if the WebDriver is on the correct page and making sure that a WebElement is found.
 </details>